Keele University is able to offer accommodation both on campus and near-by. For more information please visit this part of the university website:

 Keele University offers fantastic child care facilities in its newly built nursery.
 For more details about this wonderful setting please visit their website:

-Yes, the course is full time and runs from September until the end of June.
+In both cases the course runs from end August/September until the end of June.
 However, if you have a period of absence you might need to work on into July when the schools close so we ask that Associate Teachers (our name for trainees) take this into consideration when booking summer holidays.

 Funding apply for